anio-js-core-foundation/.github/profile/README.md

 • fulfill a simple task (ideally one file packages wit about 50-100 lines).

-• are usable both in a web and node context.
+• are ideally usable both in a web and node context.

 ---